 3. JJ Cole Outdoor Blanket

 Large enough for the whole family, this multi-purpose JJ Cole outdoor blanket is the perfect companion for picnic lunches with my infant and toddler.
 Manufactured from water-resistant material, this blanket can be used on damp grass or muddy ground and will protect your clothes from the elements and keep them looking pristine.
 The blanket wipes clean and can even be machine washed should your little ones have a penchant for messy eating.
 In addition to picnic lunches, this lightly padded blanket also provides the perfect accommodations for you and your little ones at the many music classes held in the Upper East Side’s neighborhood parks.
 Easily folded and adorned with a convenient carry strap, toting this blanket is truly effortless.
-Theses are available in both 5′ x 5′ and 5′ x 7′ at Amazon, Buy Buy Baby, and JJ Cole.
+Theses are available in both 5′ x 5′ and 5′ x 7′ at Amazon.

 4. Kovot 9-Piece Wine Travel Bag